 Since the skin of a teen tends to be quite sensitive, you’ll want to keep your products on the non-drying side.
 (I realize this is very opposite of what is typically promoted out there.)
 Traditional acne cleansers use harsh detergents which strip the skin and further set off inflammation.
 Instead, I recommend that you use a gentler cleanser with an ingredient called salicylic acid.
 This is a keratolytic beta hydroxy acid (BHA) famous for its ability to exfoliate the skin, reduce acne-causing bacteria and oil within the pore lining, and lessen post-breakout redness and discoloration—all without causing irritation.

 For teens with highly active hormonal skin activity, you really need to have the perfect, non-drying cleansing and deep pore cleansing experience.
 I recommend AHA/BHA Blemish Control Cleanser.
 (Fun fact!
 It was awarded ‘The Best of Beauty’ award for “Best Cleanser for Oily Problem Skin” by Allure Magazine.)
 Washing with this both morning and evening will help to control stubborn breakouts without irritating your young and sensitive complexion.
-(Speaking of salicylic acid, BHA Clarifying Serum is excellent for teens because it uses 2% salicylic acid and is meant to leave on the skin overnight to work even deeper in the pores.)

 Use an alcohol-free toner to keep your skin cells hydrated